 The seasonings are a guide here: If you’d rather toss the ‘chokes with something else, go for it.

-1 Trim your artichokes (see How to Trim an Artichoke).
-Once they are trimmed, slice lengthwise into pieces roughly ¼ inch thick.
+Trim the artichokes then slice lengthwise into pieces roughly 1/4-inch thick.
 You want them to look like silhouettes of an artichoke heart.

-5 Cover the pot and cook on the lowest heat of your weakest burner for 45 minutes.
-Turn off the heat and let the oil cool for another 20-30 minutes.
+Cover the pot and cook on the lowest heat of your weakest burner for 45 minutes.
+Turn off the heat and let the oil cool for another 20 to 30 minutes.

 Serve at room temperature.
 It keeps for several days in the fridge.

 |Saturated Fat 0g||2%|

 |Total Carbohydrate 11g||4%|